Multivariate Multicycle Codes for Complete Single-Shot Decoding: Preliminaries from commutative algebra

-and we define $\wedge^0(M) = R$ and $\wedge^1(M) = M$, treating $M$ as an $R$-submodule of $\bigwedge(M)$.
+Of note is the fact that the exterior algebra is graded \cite[Proposition 33]{dummit2004abstract}, with $k$th homogeneous component \editcolor{ } where \editcolor{$J^k$ is the $k$th graded component of the ideal $J(M)$} and we define $\wedge^0(M) = R$ and $\wedge^1(M) = M$, treating $M$ as an $R$-submodule of $\bigwedge(M)$.
 The wedge product (a.k.a.\ exterior product, as in "exterior algebra") that we just defined above is an alternative to the tensor product when building higher-length chain complexes.
-In particular, in a later section we will introduce the Kozsul complex, building it either in terms of tensor products or in terms of wedge products.
+In particular, in a later section we will introduce the Koszul complex, building it either in terms of tensor products or in terms of wedge products.
 We will see that the wedge product notation is useful to simplifying the process of building longer-length chain complexes.

 More formally, the multiplication in $\bigwedge(M)$, called the "wedge product", is alternating: $m_1 \wedge \cdots \wedge m_k = 0$ if $m_i = m_j$ for some $i \neq j$, and simple wedge products satisfy anticommutativity $m \wedge m' = - m' \wedge m$ for $m,m' \in M$ \cite[Theorem 36]{dummit2004abstract}.